wwfyde/dify-docs/en/tutorials/model-configuration/ollama.md

 ## FAQ

-### ⚠️ If you are using docker to deploy Dify and Ollama, you may encounter the following error:
+### ⚠️ If you are using docker to deploy MoLook and Ollama, you may encounter the following error:

 ```
 httpconnectionpool(host=127.0.0.1, port=11434): max retries exceeded with url:/cpi/chat (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7f8562812c20>: fail to establish a new connection:[Errno 111] Connection refused'))